ThatCoolCoder/foss-rcas/README.md

 ## Todo:
 - Physics/simulations
+    - Wheels
-    - Make brakes work for wheels, make wheels less buggy
+        - Make brakes and traction work, wheels spin constantly for no reason.
     - Make common methods in AbstractSpatialFluidForcer for getting relative & local velocity, there is no point having code for this in every derived class
     - improve wing physics: allow importing some better format of curves
         - stall is mushy, not sharp